zimmski/tavor/README.md

 # Tavor [![GoDoc](https://godoc.org/github.com/zimmski/tavor?status.png)](https://godoc.org/github.com/zimmski/tavor) [![Build Status](https://travis-ci.org/zimmski/tavor.svg?branch=master)](https://travis-ci.org/zimmski/tavor) [![Coverage Status](https://coveralls.io/repos/zimmski/tavor/badge.png?branch=master)](https://coveralls.io/r/zimmski/tavor?branch=master)

-Tavor ([Sindarin](https://en.wikipedia.org/wiki/Sindarin) for "woodpecker") is a framework for implementing and doing everyday [fuzzing](#fuzzing) and [delta-debugging](#delta-debugging) as well as doing research on new methods without reimplementing basic algorithms.
+Tavor ([Sindarin](https://en.wikipedia.org/wiki/Sindarin) for "woodpecker") is a framework for implementing and doing everyday [fuzzing](#fuzzing) and [delta-debugging](#delta-debugging).
+As well as doing research on new methods without reimplementing basic algorithms.
 An [EBNF-like notation](#format) allows the definition of data (e.g. file formats and protocols) without the need of programming.
-Tavor also relaxes on the definitions of fuzzing and delta-debugging allowing the user to utilize available algorithms universally e.g. for key-driven testing, model-based testing, simulating user-behavior and genetic programming.
+Furthermore, Tavor relaxes on the definitions of fuzzing and delta-debugging allowing the user to utilize available algorithms universally e.g. for key-driven testing, model-based testing, simulating user-behavior and genetic programming.

 ### <a name="quick-example"></a>A quick example

-Imagine that you want to test a vending machine which ejects a product after receiving 100 worth of credits.
+Imagine that you want to test a vending machine which ejects a product after receiving 100 credits.
 It is possible to input 25 and 50 credit coins into the machine.
 After receiving enough credits the machine ejects a product and resets the credit counter to zero.
-To keep it simple, we specify that the machine does not handle credit overflows.
+To simplify the example the machine does not handle credit overflows.
 A representation of the states and actions of the machine could look like this:

 ![Basic states and actions](examples/quick/basic.png "Basic states and actions")